TishaJhabak1014/customer_segmentation/README.md

 by Tisha Jhabak and My Nguyen.

-Results are to be compared to see for this data set which model gives the best output.
+Results are to be compared to determine which one performs the best for a specific public data set.